 Sautéing is not the best for: Beans, Hearty Whole Grains (like Brown Rice and Barley)

 You'll see the "sautéing technique" throughout our website represented with this little image.
-When you see it, you'll know that sautéing works beautifully for that particular ingredient.
+When you see it, you'll know that sautéing or braising works beautifully for that particular ingredient.